akankshanehete/interactive-simon-game/README.md

 4. Continue playing as long as you can repeat each sequence of signals correctly.

 5. If you fail to repeat a sequence exactly, Simon responds with a "RAZZ" sound.
-This means that the game is over, and the sequence of signals ends.
+This means that the game is over.